Kolterdyx/mcbasic/README.md

     let x: fixed = 5.51;
     let y: fixed = 10.73;
     let z: fixed = add(x, y);

+    # string concatenation
     let hello: str = "Hello" + " world!";

+    # print function can take any argument type
     print(hello);
     print(z);

+    # Other types can be appended to strings.
+The string must be on the left side of the operation for this to work
     print("10th fib: " + fib(10));

+    # You can also slice strings
+    print(hello[0:5]);
+    # Even with literals and negative indices
+    print("Hello world!"[-6:-1]);
+    # Expressions can be used as indices.
+The result must be an integer
+    print(hello[0:5 + 1]);
+    # Out of bounds exceptions are checked
 }
 ```